 - Overall impact on storage infrastructure cost and other data center resources and functions, such as network bandwidth, data replication, and disaster recovery requirements.

 Certain deduplication traits can determine the level of data reduction efficiency and overall value based on the implementation details.

-- Fixed length dedupe algorithms divide data into fixed-size chunks.
+This dedupe algorithm divides data into fixed-size chunks.
 Once the blocks are compared, only the unique blocks are stored.
 When compared to the alternative, fixed-length is far less efficient, but easier to implement.

-- Variable-length dedupe algorithms use advanced context-aware anchor points to divide data into blocks based on the characteristics of the data itself and not on a fixed size.
+This dedupe algorithm uses advanced context-aware anchor points to divide data into blocks based on the characteristics of the data itself and not on a fixed size.
 With fixed-length dedupe, small offsets in the data set can result in significant loss of space savings.

 Node level deduplication only maintains a single copy of block D; D2 is a pointer to D1.
 No dedupe is achieved for blocks A & B.

 This approach is the most effective process for data reduction and increases the dedupe ratio which helps to reduce the required capacity to store data.
 When a piece of data is written on one node, immediately after the write is acknowledged on node1, if the same data is written onto multiple additional nodes, the implementation is able to identify that data has already been written and will not write it again.

 Cluster level deduplication only maintains a single copy of blocks A, B & D. A2, B2 & D2 are just pointers to A1, B1 & D1.
 This results in greater efficiencies in terms of utilization.

 Integrated Data Compression